Health & pharma naming

 - Why 35% of submitted pharma names are rejected

 - Application requirements

 - Generics becoming brands

 When a molecule becomes a brand

-The patient is less concerned with how a drug works and more concerned with what that drug can do for them, so brand names should be more benefit oriented and communicative across and relevant to a wider set of target audiences.
+The patient is more concerned with what a drug can do for them than how a drug works.
+Therefore, brand names should be more benefit-oriented, communicative and relevant to a wider set of target audiences.

 A crowded trademark class